The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Findings: Visual Elements (RQ1b)

 \subsection{B-Roll Integration}

-B-roll is an editing technique that uses auxiliary footage to create visual hierarchy and rhythm~\cite{huber2019b, lobrutto2012art}.
-It enhances narrative depth, maintains engagement, and offers editorial flexibility.
-In our coding process, we identified videos containing additional material beyond primary content as employing B-roll elements, distinguishing them from videos relying solely on main footage~\cite{huber2019b, lobrutto2012art}.
+B-roll is an editing technique that uses auxiliary footage to create visual hierarchy and rhythm~\cite{huber2019b}.
+In our coding process, we identified videos containing additional material beyond primary content as employing B-roll elements, distinguishing them from videos relying solely on main footage.
 56.45\% of videos incorporate B-roll.
 This prevalence indicates the widespread adoption of professional video production techniques within religious communication.
 B-roll serves multiple functions: it provides visual breaks during lengthy theological discussions, illustrates abstract spiritual concepts, and maintains visual interest during audio-focused segments such as prayers or scripture recitations.
 Hindu videos demonstrate the highest adoption rate at 74.66\%.
-Christian videos with a 58.93\% adoption rate, while Buddhist, Islamic, and Jewish traditions show more moderate B-roll usage levels.
+Christian videos have a 58.93\% adoption rate, while Buddhist, Islamic, and Jewish traditions show more moderate B-roll usage levels.
 Normal videos significantly exceed short videos in B-roll usage, with the 16.38 percentage point difference reflecting the distinct production approaches and audience expectations of different video formats.
 The longer duration of normal videos allows for complex narratives that benefit from B-roll's visual variation.
-In contrast, short videos prioritize immediate impact, minimizing production complexity.